thierrydecker/myason/README.md

 The cache only keeps information on current and non-expired flows.

-Each flow is defined as having values that match the followinf 7 fields uniquely:
+Each flow is defined as having values that match the following 7 fields uniquely:

 - Source IP address
 - Destination IP address